joeltomjoseph/Unit-5-NEA/README.md

 # Unit 5 NEA
-Joel Joseph, Candidate No. 7042, Centre Number 71401
-> WJEC A2 Computer Science Coursework.
+## WJEC A2 Computer Science Coursework.
 A GUI for a Sound and Lighting Team within my school.

+> Joel Joseph, Candidate No. 7042, Centre Number 71401

+Awarded an A* overall with 90/100 raw marks for this unit (full UMS marks)

-**Email functionality doesn't work as I have deactivated the email account referenced in the code** therefore, errors referencing emails will be due to this.
+**Email functionality doesn't work as I have deactivated the email account referenced in the code** therefore, errors referencing emails will be due to this. soory

 ---
 ### The accounts available for the final system (V1.0):